Two women are in custody after a triple stabbing Thursday night in Pittsburgh's South Side.

 Jaime Walker, 26, and Shanequa Smith, 23, were both charged with aggravated assault, criminal conspiracy, reckless endangerment and weapons charges.

-Police said medics transported two injured females to UPMC Presbyterian in fair condition.
+Police said medics transported two injured females to UPMC Presbyterian Hospital in fair condition.
 The third left the scene after talking with police.

 The pair was gone when officers arrived, but they saw two women fitting that description going into CoGo's in the 2400 block of East Carson.

-A witness told police she saw the two women come in the bar and walk toward three people.
+An employee there told police she saw the two women come in the bar and walk toward three people.
 The woman told her that one woman, later identified as Ms. Smith, carried a stun gun and the other, Ms. Walker, had a knife, according to police.